nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Frequency Division Duplex (FDD)
       A method used in wireless communication that uses different frequencies for uplink and downlink, which allows the user to transmit and receive simultaneously.

+   Frequency-locked loop (FLL)
+      An electronic control system that generates a signal that is locked to the frequency of an input or "reference" signal.

+   Fully Depleted Silicon-on-Insulator (FD-SOI)
+      A type of SOI technology that uses a thin layer of silicon that is fully depleted of electrons.

    GitHub fork
       A `GitHub fork`_ is a copy of a repository inside GitHub, that allows the user to create a :term:`Pull Request`.